Terms contained here may change between updates, so please let us know if you see something that does not quite match what is in-game!

 - Tracks transaction history in the Ledger.

-- Increases how much gold members get from gold mine and poacher attacks (multiple banks are additive).
+- Increases how much gold is rewarded from gold mine and poacher attacks.

-- A Banker can be appointed operate a bank’s functions.
+- A Banker can be appointed to operate a bank’s functions.

-Banker - can set the tax rates, distribute team resources, and repurpose personal player accounts which exist in the bank.
+Banker - can set the tax rates and distribute team resources

 Bazaar - Also called the Atlas Bazaar, this menu allows you to select a card with valuable items in exchange for Keystones.